2 Data

 R (and Python’s) name for a data table stored within an active R (or Python) session, referenced by its name.

 In the function call to read the data, reference the data table stored on a computer system, including the web, by its file name and location.
 Each variable in a data table has a name, and so does the data table itself.
 When read into R, name the data table, the R data frame, with a name of your choice.
 Regardless of the file name of your data on your computer system, typically name a data table within the active R session, the data frame, as simply d for data.
-Not only is d easy to type, but it is also the lessR
+Not only is d easy to type, but it is also the lessR default data frame name for the data processed by its various analysis functions.

 Analogous to multiple Excel worksheets in a single Excel file, a running R session can contain multiple data frames, limited only by the amount of available memory.

 Do a function call to read the data from a file into a data frame of a running R application.
-Multiple read functions are available from R as downloaded and from functions in different packages to read the data into R. We use the lessR
+Multiple functions to read data into R are available, both from the downloaded packages and from functions in different packages.
+We use the lessR function Read() for its simplicity and helpful output to better understand the data that R reads into a data frame.

 2.2.1 Browse for the Data Table File